underscoredotspace/ng-cleantoast/README.md

 # ng-CleanToast

 Simple toast service for Angular 1.x.
 Many toast services are built on sending $emit messages via $rootScope.
-This never felt right to me, so this design keeps all data within the service and it's related directives.
+This never felt right to me, so this design keeps all data within the service and it's related directive.

-Designed to be as light as possible so no builtin animations, and no crazy dependencies like Bootstrap (although you're free to utilise this).
+Designed to be as light as possible so no built-in animations, and no outside dependencies other than AngularJS itself.

 Just toasts.